VectorForgeAI/vectorforge-threat-telemetry/readme.md

     Read the [Overview in our docs](docs/00-overview.md) to understand the core concepts and data schemas.

 3.  **Choose Your Path**
-    Select the delivery path (Option A, B, or C) that best fits your needs and follow the detailed instructions in its respective guide.
+    Select the workspace path (Option A, B, or C) that best fits your needs and follow the detailed instructions in its respective guide.

 ### Prerequisites